 Some of these cemeteries, such as Busk, Zbarazh, Dubno, and Buchach, are located in major historical Jewish centres, which played leading roles in the Va’ad Arba Artzot, the autonomous Jewish community known as the Council of the Four Lands.

-The large Jewish cemetery in Buchach is one of our major projects for this year.
-The community was famous as the birthplace of the Nobel laureate, S.Y Agnon, as well as the parents of Sigmund Freud and the Nazi hunter, Simon Wiesenthal.
-Many of the leaders of the Vaad Arba Artzot, including David Ben Yitshak Preger (died 1697 or 1699) and Arye Leybush Ben Rabbi Yitshak of Yavorov.
+The expansive Jewish cemetery in Buchach represents one of this year’s major projects.
+The city is known for being the birthplace of Nobel laureate S.Y Agnon, as well as the parents of Sigmund Freud, and Simon Wiesenthal, the famous Nazi hunter.
+Many leaders of the Vaad Arba Artzot are buried here, such as David Ben Yitshak Preger (died 1697 or 1699) and Arye Leybush Ben Rabbi Yitshak of Yavorov.

 Prior to the Second World War, a significant percentage of Buchach was Jewish.
 During this period, the city’s mayor was Bernard Berish Shtern, a leader of the local Jewish community.